The resources below will help FAS managers and staff support the FAS mission of excellence in teaching and research when working remotely.

 - The Center for Workplace Development (CWD) has an infographic detailing the best practices for working virtually.

-- HUIT offers helpful guidance on preparing to work remotely by outlining frequently used Harvard applications like Zoom, Office 365, and how to forward your phone calls to an alternate device with this helpful technology checklist.
+- HUIT offers helpful guidance on preparing to work remotely by outlining frequently used Harvard applications like Zoom, Office 365, and how to forward your phone calls to an alternate device.

 - Learn more about Zoom, both as a user and scheduler, by enrolling in a training via the Harvard Training Portal.